Kaljurand/Grammars/gf/README.md

 This means that translation to JSGF might fail or produce a grammar that overgenerates.
 It is therefore important to independently test the JSGF to see if it describes the same language as the original GF grammar.

+### Avoid similarly sounding words in the same syntactic positions

+E.g. EstvrpEst and the address-grammars violate this rule

+TODO: need tools to help with that

+### Avoid short words

+because these are difficult to recognize.